immunefi-team/Bounty_Boosts/Alchemix/31519 - [SC - Low] Lack of revert statement in Votersolpoke result....md

 # Lack of revert statement in `Voter.sol::poke` results in freezing of yield for an entire epoch

-Submitted on Mon May 20 2024 18:31:49 GMT-0400 (Atlantic Standard Time) by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 00:31:49 UTC by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31519